pysmt/pysmt/README.rst

 PySMT does not depend directly on any solver.
 If you want to perform solving, you need to have at least one solver installed, and then call it via pySMT either through its native API, or passing through an SMT-LIB file.

+The script *pysmt-install* can be used to simplify the installation of the solvers:

+ $ pysmt-install --msat
-On Linux systems, we provide the script pysmt-install to simplify the installation of the solvers.
-This script does not install required dependencies for the solvers (e.g., make or gcc) and may not work on other platforms.
-Although we suggest that you refer to the documentation of each solver to understand how to install it with its python bindings, in case of problems you can look at pysmt/cmd/install.py for more information.
+will install MathSAT 5.
+This script does not install required dependencies for building the solver (e.g., make or gcc) and has been tested mainly on Linux Debian/Ubuntu systems.
+We suggest that you refer to the documentation of each solver to understand how to install it with its python bindings.
+Nevertheless, we try to keep *pysmt/cmd/install.py* as readable and documented as possible..

-Finally, for CVC4, pycudd and picosat, we have patches that need to applied.
-The patches are available in the repository pysmt/solvers_patches and apply to the following versions of the solvers:
+Finally, for CVC4, pycudd and picosat, we have patches that need to be applied.
+The patches are available in the repository 'pysmt/solvers_patches' and should be applied against the following versions of the solvers:

 - CVC4: Git revision 68f22235a62f5276b206e9a6692a85001beb8d42
 - pycudd: 2.0.2